 You can use it alongside your current VLC install.
 The default channel of VLC snap package uses VLC 3+ stable.

 If you are using Ubuntu 16.04 or higher, you should already be able to use Snap packages.
 All you need to do is to use the command below:

 Install VLC 3 on Ubuntu using PPA

 If you don’t want to use Snap package, you can use the stable PPA (if you use an Ubuntu-based distribution).

 At present, this PPA will just install (or upgrade to) latest stable VLC release.

 sudo add-apt-repository ppa:videolan/stable-daily sudo apt-get update sudo apt-get install vlc

 Install VLC 4.0 in Ubuntu right now (highly unstable and not recommended at all)

-It is surprising that even though VLC 3.0 stable is just released, the work on VLC 4.0 has already started.
+The work on VLC 4.0 has already started.
 I won’t recommend using it unless you have strong reasons to try out the unstable release.

 sudo add-apt-repository ppa:videolan/master-daily sudo apt-get update sudo apt-get install vlc